 Igor has over twelve years of experience in coaching multiple competitive teams of varying skill levels ranging from U8 through U15.
 Additionally he has experience in running summer camps, tryouts, clinics, structured private practices and coaching teams for 3v3 & 4v4 tournaments.
 He refereed for 12 years as an assistant and center referee for soccer leagues in Illinois and Missouri.
-His six year history as the head coach of FC Mirage includes two Illinois Cup championships, multiple tournament wins and first place finishes in outdoor and indoor leagues.
+His seven year history as the head coach of FC Mirage includes three Illinois Cup championships, multiple tournament wins and first place finishes in outdoor and indoor leagues.
 The Mirage U16 Boys team, whom he has coached since U8, have won the Illinois Cup and played D1 youth soccer.
 2019 is the first time that Mirage has had a U16 team, and one that is comprised of players that have played together since U8.
 Over the past six years, the majority of soccer players from FC Mirage have made their respective high school varsity teams.
 The first FC Mirage girls team which he coached from U12-U15, all made their respective high school soccer teams, with some playing as varsity starters.

 Igor learned to coach directly from his father and has absorbed the coaching style that has consistently produced successful players and teams.
 Following his father’s philosophy of “fully invest yourself in a player’s development”, he works to ensure that all players he is coaching are constantly developing as soccer players while enjoying their time on the field.
 Igor is directly involved in the development of all FC Mirage players.